 Ronald Reagan UCLA is located in the heart of Westwood Village, adjacent to the UCLA Campus.
-It ranks among the top seven American hospitals according to the 2017-2018 U.S. News & World Report.
-The new Ronald Reagan UCLA Medical Center is a tertiary and quaternary referral center and one of the top transplant centers in the world.
-This state of the art, 520 bed facility, serves as the home for the residents where the majority of our rotations take place.
-By keeping this hospital at the core of our program, our residents are constantly working together which fosters a strong collegial relationship.
-At Ronald Reagan, our residents rotate through the Medicine Wards, ICU, CCU, Cardiac Observation Unit, and subspecialty consultations.
-Learning to care for these complicated and diverse patients will prepare residents for their future endeavors, no matter what that may be.
+It ranks among the top four U.S. hospitals according to the 2020-2021 U.S. News Best Hospitals Honor Roll.
+The UCLA Medical Center is a tertiary and quaternary referral center and one of the top transplant centers in the world.
+This state-of-the-art, 520-bed facility serves as the home for the residents where the majority of our inpatient rotations take place.
+By keeping this hospital at the core of our program, our residents are constantly working together to foster strong collegial relationships.
+At Ronald Reagan, our residents rotate through the Medicine Wards, the ICU, the CCU, the ED, and subspecialty consultations.
+Learning to care for these complex and diverse patients will prepare residents for their future endeavors, no matter what they may be.

-Olive View UCLA Medical Center is an academic county hospital located in the San Fernando Valley, approximately 30 minutes from UCLA.
+Olive View UCLA Medical Center is an academic county hospital located in the San Fernando Valley, approximately a 30-minute drive north of UCLA.
 We are fortunate to have a mutually beneficial partnership with the Olive View UCLA training program.
-Residents rotate here as interns on the medicine wards and can return as a senior resident.
-The county hospital experience is integral to our program as it provides a focus on the underserved and equips our residents with the skills to practice medicine in a resource limited setting.
+Residents rotate here as interns on the medicine wards and most return as senior residents for another month.
+The county hospital experience is integral to our program as it provides a focus on the underserved and equips our residents with the skills to practice medicine in a resource-limited setting.

 Ambulatory training is a major cornerstone of our program.
 We firmly believe that to be a competent clinician one must have strong outpatient skills.
 Consistently, our graduating residents reflect back on their continuity clinic and feel it was one of the most rewarding experiences of their residency.
 Our ambulatory training consists of both private and free clinics, providing our residents opportunities to focus on cost-effective care.